 - It also helps seal hair cuticles (1).
 This minimizes frizz and prevents flyaways.
 The amino acids from hydrolyzed proteins neutralize the negative electrical charge on the hair to eliminate frizz and friction (4).

 - Hydrolyzed keratin has a similar amino acid structure to that of natural human hair.
-It is known to improve the tensile strength of damaged hair (2), (5).
+It is known to improve the tensile strengthi XThe maximum stress that the hair can withstand when being pulled and stretched before breaking from the scalp. of damaged hair (2), (5).

 Hydrolyzed keratin is beneficial for all hair types, especially curly and kinky hair.
 Scroll down to find out why.